 As a director I want to turn the eyes and ears of the audience on, to see the glorious in the mundane, to feel connected to the human experience and be in awe of what surrounds us.
 It’s easy to take the little things for granted, a car wash or a haircut are simple acts but they can reveal the beauty in the small, and this for me is where life is.

 The production’s look and feel was made for narrative effect.
 The sunshine, the heat of the day adding to the oppression.
-The city of Melbourne is a character in the film, from skyscrapers, streetscapes factories and homes.
-I wanted the urban existence in which these characters live to play a part in the subtext of the film: how modern life is impacting our society both good and bad.
+The city of Melbourne is a character in the film, from skyscrapers, streetscapes, factories and homes.
+I wanted the urban existence in which these characters live to play a part in the subtext of the film: how modern life is impacting our society for both good and bad.
 It’s an oppressive structure that weighs on Jim and everyday families.

-Authenticity drives all my choices and eliciting honest performances from actors and non-actors was key to creating that in the film.
+Authenticity drives all my choices and eliciting honest performances from actors and non-actors was key in the film.
 Story is told through the eyes and reactions of the actors and my love and preparation for their process was detailed and specific.
 My job was ultimately to create an environment on set where they could live unencumbered, regardless of the difficulties of the shoot.
 It’s one of my proudest achievements in the film.

 Finally, I’ve lived with story for years.
 Cinema has always been for me about ideas, about contributing to the fabric of our society, of sharing the human experience we are all going through and if by telling the story I raise consciousness in even a small way, then I have achieved my goal.
 I hope WEST OF SUNSHINE finds its place in the world and brings people an experience that comes straight from the heart.